 Examine the characterization of the character

 - Describe the physical appearance of the character.
 Describe what your character looks like in great detail and explain what her/his appearance reveals about the individual as a person.
-What is: her/his gender, age, size or build, ethnicity, and any other distinctive physical characteristics, or unique character ticks that would be pertinent to the story.
+What is: her/his gender, age, size or build, ethnicity, and any other distinctive physical characteristics, or unique character ticks or physical markings that would be pertinent to the story.
 Are there any physical items associated with your character (example: magic wand, suitcase, fedora, chainsaw, eye patch, pocket watch, etc.)?

 - Discuss your character’s background.
 If provided, include details about the personal history of the character (some of these details may be inferred).
 People’s histories inevitably influence their personality and personal development, so it is important to discuss your character’s history if you can.
 Where/when was the character born and raised?
 What kind of education does the character have?
 How does the character’s past experience influence what he or she does or says?
 Are they rich, middle class or poor?
 What kind of parents do they have, etc.?